huntdatacenter/docs/docs/do-science/faq/compute.md

 ### What privileges does my account have?

 You have [sudo](https://en.wikipedia.org/wiki/Sudo) rights in home machines for application installation (apt) and machine restart (reboot).
-You have full administrator privileges on other machine types in your lab ([IaaS and blue](faq/compute/#machine-types)).
+You have full administrator privileges on other machine types in your lab ([IaaS and SPOT](/do-science/faq/compute#machine-types)).

 ### Can I get additional administrator privileges?

 We fully understand that you might need to tune your lab.
-Thus, you get full administrator privileges on other machine types than home in your lab ([IaaS and blue](faq/compute/#machine-types)).
+Thus, you get full administrator privileges on other machine types than home in your lab ([IaaS and SPOT](/do-science/faq/compute#machine-types)).
 [Contact us](/contact) if you would like try one of these.
 Privileges on home machines are restricted to allow us to be responsible for data and user management.

 ### Can I update our operating system on home?

 No. Your home machine is configured for reliability.
 We have therefore chosen to run long term support versions of your operating systems here.
 Your home machine will therefore typically run one version behind the latest release.
 We understand that your workflow sometimes require newer versions.
-Therefore, [contact us](/contact) for deployment of IaaS and blue machines that comes with the latest LTS Ubuntu release as default.
+Therefore, [contact us](/contact) for deployment of IaaS and SPOT machines that comes with the latest LTS Ubuntu release as default.

 ### Can I get a machine with the latest Ubuntu release?

 Yes.
-Both [IaaS](/do-science/faq/compute#what-is-an-iaas-machine) and [blue](/do-science/faq/compute#what-is-a-blue-machine) machines are deployed with the latest long term support Ubuntu version.
+Both [IaaS](/do-science/faq/compute#what-is-an-iaas-machine) and [spot](/do-science/faq/compute#what-is-a-spot-machine) machines are deployed with the latest long term support Ubuntu version.
 From there, you can upgrade to your version of choice.
 [Contact us](/contact) if your workflow require other Linux operating systems.

 ### When do you plan to upgrade our home operating system?